jacoblapworth/akahu-sdk-swift/src/react/popover.md

 Popovers can be used to provide supporting information to elements on the page without having an impact on the underlying visual layout.

-These popovers should open and close when the user interacts with a trigger.
-They should also close when the user clicks outside the popover.
+These popovers open and close when the user interacts with a trigger.
+They also close when the user clicks outside the popover or presses the escape key.

 Triggers that open a popover when clicked need to be given the `aria-haspopup` attribute to help assistive technologies know that there is more content available